© Crown copyright 2018

 Hospital admissions indicators include:

-- persons admitted to hospital for alcohol-specific conditions (6.01)
+- admission episodes for alcohol-specific conditions (6.02)

 - admission episodes for alcohol-related conditions (Broad) (9.01)